 If you’re searching to buy a house, Zillow is the gold-standard real estate app.

-It provides a wealth of listings for every real estate market, along with customizable search.
+It provides a wealth of listings for every real estate market, along with customizable searches.
 The Zillow app lets you search based on property value, location, home types, and other features.

 If you’re a property fixer looking for your next project to flip, Zillow can be a great place to find your next hidden gem.
 You can also use it to find short sales.